hubbardbrook/HBR_InformationManagement/HBR_LocalDataCatalog.md

 ## Step-by-Step Catalog Workflow

--   Run the code in Appendix B (dataCat.R)
+-   Run the code in Appendix A (dataCat.R)
 -   log in to the wordpress site
 -   open the data catalog table
 -   upload wptablefeed.csv to replace existing version